Australia's First & Only

 Government Contractors (IPP)

 The Indigenous Procurement Policy requires 4% Indigenous workforce for major government contracts.
-Demonstrate feasibility in your tender response with data-driven workforce intelligence.
+Whether you're bidding or delivering, demonstrate feasibility and track progress with data-driven workforce intelligence.

 The Challenge

-Companies bidding on Commonwealth contracts worth $7.5M+ in 19 specified industry categories must achieve 4% Indigenous workforce (FTE) or 4% Indigenous subcontracting.
-Without workforce data, you cannot assess whether sufficient Indigenous talent exists before submitting your bid.
+Companies bidding on or delivering Commonwealth contracts worth $7.5M+ in 19 specified industry categories must achieve 4% Indigenous workforce (FTE) or 4% Indigenous subcontracting.
+Without workforce data, you cannot assess whether sufficient Indigenous talent exists before submitting your bid, or plan how to deliver on that commitment once you win.

 How the Talent Map Helps

-- Enter job titles from your tender scope — AI automatically maps them to correct occupation codes
+- Enter job titles from your tender scope and AI automatically maps them to correct occupation codes

 - See how many Indigenous professionals exist in the required occupations and locations